zubinchopra/portaldocs/portal-sdk/generated/top-extensions-hosting-service.md

 ***Can I provide a SAS token instead of keyvault for EV2 to access the storage account ?***

 The current rolloutspec generated by **ContentUnbundler** only provides support for using keyvault.
-If you would like to use SAS tokens, please submit a request on [user voice](https:\\aka.ms\portalfx\uservoice)
+If you would like to use SAS tokens, please submit a request on [UserVoice](https://aka.ms/portalfx/uservoice)

 * * *